Mama bear and cubs enjoy quick swim in California backyard

 LOS ANGELES (KTLA) – A couple in Los Angeles found some unexpected guests enjoying their backyard amenities last month, when a mama bear and her two cubs were spotted taking a dip in their pool.

-Homeowners Jon and Karen Von Gunten say the bears came out of Rowley Canyon, which connects to the Angeles National Forest, in search of a place to cool down in the scorching temperatures.
+Homeowners Jon and Karen Von Gunten said the bears came out of Rowley Canyon, which connects to the Angeles National Forest, in search of a place to cool down in the scorching temperatures.

 The couple captured a video of the bears taking a quick dip in the pool and enjoying some fun play time, before heading back into the forest.